jmyers7/book/_sources/chapters/theory-to-practice.md

 ## Box plots and violin plots

 We finish the chapter with a discussion of two more methods to visualize datasets and empirical distributions.
-To begin, let's consider our Airbnb data and all the empirical statistics that we described and computed in the previous sections.
+To begin, let's consider our Airbnb data and all the empirical statistics that we described and computed {numref}`empirical-stats`.
 We may combine all this information in something called a _box plot_ (or _box and whisker plot_):

 ```{code-cell} ipython3
 :tags: [hide-input]